-After a soft toilet seat is used over an extensive amount of time, cracks can develop in the vinyl covering, which can lead to unsanitary conditions.
-Urine and other liquids can become trapped in the padding, causing the seat to need to be replaced.
-Replacing a soft toilet seat will need to happen more often when compared to a hard toilet seat and can increase costs over time.
+After a soft toilet seat is used over an extensive period of time, cracks can develop in the vinyl covering, which can lead to unsanitary conditions.
+Urine and other liquids can become trapped in the padding, causing the seat to require replacement.
+Replacing a soft toilet seat needs to happen more often when compared to a hard toilet seat and can increase costs over time.

 Ted Marten lives in New York City and began writing professionally in 2007, with articles appearing on various websites.
 Marten has a bachelor's degree in English and has also received a certificate in filmmaking from the Digital Film Academy.